 Hi!
 I’m Kim Griffin, occupational therapist and founder of GriffinOT.

-This background has provided me with the knowledge and motivation to set up the GriffinOT online supports.
-I believe that occupational therapists have unique skills which can help children who may have sensory difficulties, and /or poor coordination skills.
+In order to make OT support more accessible for schools and families, I set up the online arm of GriffinOT in 2017.
+In a post-covid, AI fuelled world, it is probably impossible to think that online support was just not readily available.
+But at the time, there were a couple of videos available but nothing which was specifically created for an online audience.
+I set out to change this because I believe that occupational therapists have unique skills which can help children be successful and that there should be no barriers to access this.
 My goal is to ensure that all families and school have immediate access to this occupational therapy expertise.
 I want them to know how they can help their children to succeed at the things that are important to them.

 “Parents and teachers are all too often left to run their children’s occupational therapy programme with little support and limited training.
 GriffinOT’s online resources change this by providing immediate access to affordable high quality occupational therapy expertise.”